 The Company's non-financial assets, such as intangible assets and acquisition-related property, plant and equipment, are recorded at fair value only upon initial recognition or if an impairment is recognized.
-There was no impairment of long-lived assets during fiscal years 2019, 2018 and 2017.
+There was no impairment of long-lived assets during fiscal years 2021, 2020 and 2019.

 Financial Assets.
-The Company has certain investments in equity securities of privately held entities without readily determinable fair values due to the absence of quoted market prices, the inherent lack of liquidity, and the fact that inputs used to measure fair value are unobservable and require management's judgment.
+The Company has certain investments without readily determinable fair values due to the absence of quoted market prices, the inherent lack of liquidity, and the fact that inputs used to measure fair value are unobservable and require management's judgment.
 When certain events or circumstances indicate that impairment may exist, the Company revalues the investments using various assumptions, including the financial metrics and ratios of comparable public companies.
 The carrying value is also adjusted for observable price changes with the same or similar security from the same issuer.
-The amount of these investments included in other assets as of March 31, 2019 and March 31, 2018 was \$9.5 million and \$7.3 million, respectively.
-There was no impairment of these assets during fiscal years 2019 and 2018.
+The amount of these investments included in other assets was immaterial as of March 31, 2021 and 2020.
+During the fiscal year 2021, the Company recorded impairment charges of \$2.0 million for its non-marketable equity securities which had an initial cost basis of \$2.0 million as it was determined the carrying value of the investments were not recoverable.
+There was no impairment of these assets during fiscal year 2020.